Wilfrid Brambell: Acting career

-Brambell had roles in film and television from 1947, first appearing (uncredited) in Odd Man Out as a tram passenger.
+Brambell had roles in film and television from 1947, his first being an uncredited appearance in Odd Man Out as a tram passenger.
 His television career began during the 1950s, when he was cast in small roles in three Nigel Kneale/Rudolph Cartier productions for BBC Television: as a drunk in The Quatermass Experiment (1953), as both an old man in a pub and later a prisoner in Nineteen Eighty-Four (1954), and as a tramp in Quatermass II (1955).

+He played Jacob, an immigrant from eastern Europe selling newspapers in Paris, in an episode of Maigret entitled "A Man of Quality", first broadcast on 12 December 1960.

-All of these roles earned him a reputation for playing old men, though he was only in his forties at the time.
+All of these roles earned Brambell a reputation for playing old men, despite being aged in his 40s.
 He appeared in the short film series Scotland Yard in the episode, "The Grand Junction Case".
 He appeared as Bill Gaye in the 1962 Maurice Chevalier/Hayley Mills picture, In Search of the Castaways.
-He was heard on the original London cast recording of the long-running West End stage musical The Canterbury Tales in which he starred at London's Phoenix Theatre..
+He was heard on the original London cast recording of the long-running West End stage musical The Canterbury Tales in which he starred at London's Phoenix Theatre.

-He also released two 45-rpm singles, "Second Hand"/"Rag Time Ragabone Man", that played on his Steptoe and Son character, followed in 1971 by "Time Marches On", his tribute to the Beatles.

 Brambell was featured in many prominent theatre roles.
 In 1966, he played Ebenezer Scrooge in a musical version of A Christmas Carol.
-This was adapted for radio the same year, and appeared on Radio 2 on Christmas Eve.
-Brambell's booming baritone voice surprised many listeners: he played the role straight, true to the Dickens original, and not in the stereotype Albert Steptoe character.
+This was adapted for radio the same year and was broadcast on the BBC Light Programme on Christmas Eve.
+Brambell's booming baritone voice surprised many listeners: he played the role straight, true to the Dickens original.
 In 1971, he starred in the premiere of Eric Chappell's play, The Banana Box, in which he played Rooksby.
-This part was later renamed Rigsby for the television adaptation called Rising Damp, with Leonard Rossiter replacing Brambell in the role.
+This was adapted for television under the name Rising Damp, with the character of Rooksby renamed Rigsby and played by Leonard Rossiter.
 Brambell also played Bert Thomson, an Irish widower, in the film Holiday on the Buses; the character in question started a close friendship with Stan Butler's mother, Mabel.